zzachjoness/APCS/Ch2-The_Internet.md

 - The **Internet Protocol (IP)** is one of the core protocols in the layers of the Internet, it is used in all Internet communication to handle both addressing and routing
 - The protocol describes the use of **IP addresses** to uniquely identify Internet-connected devices
-- Just like homes need mailing addresses, Internet-connected devices require an IP address to receive messages
+- Just like homes need mailing addresses, Internet-connected devices require an IP address to receive messagesJEre
 - When a computer sends a message to another computer, it must specify the recipient's IP address and also include its own IP address so that the second computer can reply

   #### IPv4 Addresses